 KEENE ROTARY CLUB COMMUNITY REINVESTMENT FUNDING GUIDELINES

 Community Reinvestment Grants are primarily for new initiatives or projects with the objective of benefiting youth within the Keene Rotary Club service area.
 Proposals for general community benefit may be considered, however youth grants will be given priority funding.
+Grant requests from collaborating organizations working jointly to carry out a project or mission, or those focused on diverse or disadvantaged populations are especially welcome.

 Geographic Focus: Grants are made to non-profit organizations in the City of Keene and the surrounding communities within the western Monadnock region and are expected to focus on individuals and communities within this region.
 Specific communities eligible for this grant are: